 - High employee turnover in this occupation could lead to additional employment opportunities.

 Growth in this occupation will be generally due to a recovery in the food services industry from the COVID-19 pandemic and its related public health restrictions.
 This occupation is typically filled through promotion within a restaurant.
 There may be a requirement to be available to work a flexible schedule, including evening and weekend shifts.

 Here are some key facts about Food service supervisors in the South Coast - Burin Peninsula and Notre Dame - Central Bonavista Bay regions:

-- Approximately 160 people work in this occupation.
+- Approximately 30 people worked in this occupation in May 2016.

 - Food service supervisors mainly work in the following sectors: